 The Wellness and Life Skills program contains three core areas of focus.
 The first is teaching students to identify emotions, perceive and recognize others' perspectives, solve problems and manage emotions.
 The second focuses on mindfulness.
-Using a research-based curriculum, students are taught skills which build resilience to stress and anxiety, and to develop a positive mindset in both school and life.
+Using a research-based curriculum, students are taught skills that build resilience to stress and anxiety, and develop a positive mindset in both school and life.
 The third focus is preventing, recognizing and identifying bullying behaviors, and students learn that bullying behavior can be both physical and/or relational in nature.
-We emphasize the need for kind works, inclusionary practices, to avoid mean teasing and to report bullying behavior.
+We emphasize the need for kind works, inclusionary practices, avoiding mean teasing and reporting bullying behavior.